Prior sample size extensions for assessing prior impact and prior--likelihood discordance: Responding to Reviewers: Old Contemplation and New Explorations

-Finally, we can explore other methodological applications using the idea of assessing conflict via monitoring the changes in $M(k)$.
-For example, we can compare two subjective priors constructed by two different investigators, and determine whether one is in more serious conflict with a likelihood function than the other.
-Going even further, it is possible to extend the idea of comparing two priors to comparing two likelihood functions, by using a common baseline prior.
-If one of the likelihood models is saturated, then the conflict between them can be viewed as the misspecification of the other, unless we just have very bad luck.
-Of course, whether we assess prior-likelihood conflict or misspecification of a likelihood, our general message is the same, that is, to be an informed Bayesian, or more generally, an informed statistical analyst.
+Finally, we can explore other methodological applications using the idea of assessing discordance via monitoring $M(I)$.
+For example, we can compare two subjective priors constructed by two different investigators, and determine whether one has more serious discordance with a likelihood function than the other.
+Or perhaps we can convert this diagnostic tool into something helpful in selecting a prior via tuning the measure we proposed, as a \textit{functional} of a candidate prior, according to some sensible criterion.
+For instance, we may want our prior to be weakly informative in the sense that the PSS should not exceed, say, 10\% of the likelihood sample size, for a chosen purpose.

+Going even further, we can extend the idea of comparing two priors to comparing two likelihood functions, by using a common baseline prior.
+If one of the likelihood models is saturated, then the conflict between them can be viewed as a misspecification of the other, unless we just have very bad luck.
+Of course, whether we assess prior-likelihood discordance or misspecification of a likelihood, our general goal is the same: to be an informed Bayesian, or more generally, an informed statistical analyst.